Trump election probe special grand jury selected in Atlanta

 ATLANTA (AP) — A special grand jury was selected Monday for the investigation into whether former President Donald Trump and others illegally tried to influence the 2020 election in Georgia.

-The investigation has been underway since early last year, and Fulton County District Attorney Fani Willis earlier this year took the unusual step of requesting a special grand jury to help it along.
-In a letter to the chief judge of the county Superior Court, she noted that the special grand jury would be able to issue subpoenas to people who have refused to cooperate otherwise.
+The investigation has been underway since early last year, and Fulton County District Attorney Fani Willis took this unusual step to help it along, noting in a letter to the chief judge that the special grand jury would be able to issue subpoenas to people who have refused to cooperate otherwise.

-Because of the intense public interest in this case, the court has made arrangements for at least parts of the special grand jury seating process to be broadcast to the news media and public.
-Once the special grand jury is seated, however, everything it does will happen in secret.
+Because of the intense public interest in this case, the court made arrangements for parts of Monday's selection process to be broadcast live.
+Now that the special grand jury has been selected, however, everything it does will happen in secret.

-As the selection process got started Monday, Fulton County Superior Court Judge Robert McBurney, who’s been tasked with overseeing the special grand jury, explained to the potential grand jurors that they wouldn't be serving on a trial but would instead be serving on an investigative special grand jury looking into actions surrounding the 2020 general election.
+Fulton County Superior Court Judge Robert McBurney, who’s been tasked with overseeing the special grand jury, told the people summoned to the jury pool that they wouldn't be hearing a trial, but would instead be serving on an investigative special grand jury looking into actions surrounding the 2020 general election.

-McBurney then led the 200 potential grand jurors in swearing an oath to give truthful answers about their qualifications to serve.
+McBurney then led the 200 potential grand jurors in swearing an oath to give truthful answers about their qualifications before reaching 26 people with no conflicts and dismissing the rest.

 He explained that grand jurors must be at least 18, must be U.S. citizens and must have lived in Fulton County for the past six months.
 Anyone who’s an elected official or has been for the last two years, anyone convicted of a felony or anyone who’s served on a Fulton County jury or grand jury in the last year is not qualified to serve, McBurney said.

-The investigation involves actions surrounding the 2020 general election, and it is important that grand jurors “bring an open mind to the process,” the jduge Anyone who is already convinced that a crime did or did not happen should say they have a conflict when asked, McBurney said.
+The investigation involves actions surrounding the 2020 general election, and it is important that grand jurors “bring an open mind to the process,” the judge said.
+Anyone who is already convinced that a crime did or did not happen should say they have a conflict when asked, McBurney said.

 After identifying other potential conflicts — for example, plans to be out of the country for an extended time, having to care for someone after a major surgery — McBurney went through the first 100 potential jurors and asked them individually — addressing them only by number — to say whether they have a conflict.
 A quarter of the grand jurors said they had a conflict and the judge and prosecutors began questioning them privately to determine whether they could be excused.
-When they reached 26 people with no conflicts, the judge dismissed the rest of the pool.
 Then he closed the courtroom so he and prosecutors could speak privately with those selected.

 Credit: Ben Gray